kristianmandrup/decorator-mw/README.md

 ctx-decorations = new CtxDecorations

+ctx-decorations.register 'guest', 'person', Person ctx-decorations.register 'admin', 'person', AdminPerson

-# you should also be able to set via some "smart hash"
+# can also be set via some "smart hash"
-ctx-decorations.set 'guest', 'person', Person ctx-decorations.set 'admin', 'person', AdminPerson
+ctx-decorations.register 'admin', person: AdminPerson

-# this would be a nicer DSL to achieve the same
+# also allows a nicer DSL to achieve the same
-ctx-decorations.for-model('person').set guest: GuestPErson, 'default': Person, admin: AdminPerson,
+ctx-decorations.for-model('person').register guest: GuestPerson, admin: AdminPerson

-# set context, then decorate :)
+# get context, then decorate :)
+# require person has a model or clazz attribute
 decorated-person = ctx-decorations.ctx('admin').decorate person
 ```